syncfusion-content/js-api-docs/api/js/ejSpreadsheet.md

 ---
 layout: post
 title: Properties, Methods and Events of Syncfusion ejSpreadsheet Widget
-description: What are the options, methods and events available in Essential JavaScript Spreadsheet Widget.
+description: What are the options, methods and events available in the Essential JavaScript ejSpreadsheet Widget.
 documentation: UG
 platform: js-api
 keywords: ejSpreadsheet, API, Essential JS Spreadsheet